 Several sites, events, and individuals associated with Texas’ role in the Cold War are already commemorated with Official Texas Historical Markers.
 These topics include: Kelly Air Force Base, Sheppard Air Force Base, Ellington Field, Operation Long Horn, Operation Brass Knob, Flour Bluff Independent School District, General Lucian K. Truscott, Jr., and the USS Uvalde.
 To read these markers’ inscriptions please visit the THC's Texas Historic Sites ATLAS.

 Oral History Project

-The THC wishes to thank The Summerlee Foundation for its generous funding in helping launch this exciting new initiative.
-THC Military Sites Program staff plan to conduct free oral history training in at least 12 communities, encouraging attendees to preserve and share locally the oral history interviews they record and preserve.
+The THC wishes to thank The Summerlee Foundation for its generous funding that helped make this exciting initiative possible.
+With this project, THC Military Sites Program staff conducted 10 free oral history training workshops, encouraging attendees to preserve and share locally the oral history interviews they record and preserve.
 In emphasizing the importance of conducting and archiving interviews locally, the THC strives to meet its own mission of preserving Texas history for the use, education, and economic benefit of current and future generations of Texas.

 First Cold War Oral History Training Workshop

 On August 24, 2013, THC staff, along with the Texas Forts Trails and Taylor County Historical Commission members co-hosted the THC's first Cold War-era oral history training workshop, held in a decommissioned 1960s-era Atlas F Missile silo near Lawn in Taylor County.
 If you have questions about the dates and locations of future workshops, please email the THC’s Military Historian or check back to this webpage in the future.